Bad-Behaviour/badbehaviour/README.md

 9. **DnsblDetector** — http:BL, Spamhaus, SpamCop
 10. **FingerprintDetector** — JA3, H2, header order (**opt-in only**)

 > **Why does step 3 have two phases?** The cloud-LB fast path runs **before** UA matching so that a probe from a Cloudflare IP with an unrecognized UA still gets through.
-UA matching happens *after* we've confirmed the IP is not from a known cloud provider.
+UA matching happens *after* we've confirmed the IP is not from a known cloud provider (per the active registry).

 ---